 Alternative tests for H. pylori such as the C13 Urea Breath Test (UBT) and Stool antigen test (SAT) focus on determining whether the individual has an active/current H. pylori infection.
 This can be seen as useful, knowing when to eradicate H. pylori or confirm successful eradication are two applications that benefit from this feature.
-However, like all tests for H. pylori the UBT and SAT have limitations too, in particularly in terms test sensitivity under current circumstances.
+However, like all tests for H. pylori the UBT and SAT have limitations too, in particularly in terms test sensitivity under certain circumstances.
 For example, a significant proportion of patients who present to their GP with Dyspepsia, who do not respond to dietary/lifestyle intervention, are treated with a course of PPIs in an attempt to alleviate symptoms, often before any diagnostic investigation has been performed.
-PPI use, Atrophic Gastritis, bleeding peptic ulcer, Mucosa-associated lymphoid tissue (MALT) lymphoma, and antibiotic use, all impede the performance of these tests.
-GastroPanel however, utilises a highly accurate antibody test combined with three stomach specific biomarkers to identify whether the patient has had an H. pylori infection and what the disease status of the stomach mucosa is too.
+PPI use, Atrophic Gastritis, bleeding peptic ulcer, Mucosa-associated lymphoid tissue (MALT) lymphoma, and antibiotic use, all impede the performance of these H. pylori tests.
+GastroPanel however, utilises a highly accurate antibody test combined with three stomach specific biomarkers to identify whether the patient has had an H. pylori infection and, importantly, what the disease status of the stomach mucosa is too.

 By using GastroPanel in place of H. pylori testing alone, the treating clinician can determine whether:

 the patient requires H. pylori eradication